strongback/strongback-java/CONTRIBUTING.md

     $ git checkout master
     $ git pull upstream master

-Then use Ant to compile everything, run all unit tests, and build all artifacts:
+Then use Ant to compile everything and run all the tests:

-    $ ant clean dist
+    $ ant test

-If you want to just compile, use:

-    $ mvn clean compileinstall -Passembly -DskipITs -DskipTests

 ### Making changes